top of page

 The last book physically written in the Bible is the Book of Revelation.

-John penned it while imprisoned on the Roman island of Patmos.
+A man named John penned it while imprisoned on the Roman island of Patmos.

 a.
 Matthew.